BluRosie/bpre-unown-report/README.md

 #### Adding your ROM

-Copy your ROM to this directory and rename it `rom.gba`.
+Copy your ROM to this directory and rename it `BPRE0.gba`.

 #### Configuration

 ##### Compile Time Constants

+TODO:  revise a lot of this

 Open `config.mk` in a text editor to set some compile-time configuration.